cjlux/ASMBL/README.md

 ### CAM setup

-The CAMing proceedures for ASMBL can be configured with the following processes:
+The CAMing proceedures for N-Fab can be configured with the following processes:

 | Process             | Usage                                                                                                            |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------- |